 All good horror icons, like bread, tend to rise.

-No matter how many times they get put down, be it by stake, bullet, or a tepid show at the box office, they eventually bounce back up to terrorize the world again.
+Forgive the food metaphor, I’m currently writing this while hungry, but no matter how many times they get put down, be it by stake, bullet, or a tepid show at the box office, they eventually bounce back up to terrorize the world again.

 It’s not like Michael Myers hasn’t popped up like a bad penny before, John Carpenter’s stalk and slash juggernaut has made dramatic comebacks no less than 3 separate times, be it a return to his own franchise after a Myers-less part three, a scream inspired re-shuffle for his 20th anniversary or even Rob Zombie’s marmite remakes.
 Even the hysterical news that original “final girl” Jamie Lee Curtis would also be returning isn’t really that ground breaking as she appeared in 4 out 10 movies as Laurie Strode and already had an epic knock down, drag out showdown with The Shape in Halloween H20.
 So what makes his most recent return so special?
 Why on earth should we care?